Garimamishra23/StartUp_Idea_Validator/README.md

 - Generating expert-level narrative analysis using a local LLM (TinyLlama via Ollama)
 - Producing a downloadable professional PDF validation report

-> "Democratizing access to expert-level validation capabilities that apply state-of-the-art artificial intelligence to de-risk ventures from day one." — Project Abstract

 ---